Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: Computational Methods

 where $P_{n\kappa}(r)$ and $Q_{n\kappa}(r)$ are the large and small components of the radial function, and $\Omega_{\kappa m}(\hat{\bf r})$ and $\Omega_{-\kappa m}(\hat{\bf r})$ are the angular components.
 By substituting Eq.~(\ref{e40}) into Eq.~(\ref{e38}), we obtain the following coupled first-order differential equations that describe the behavior of $P_{n\kappa}(r)$ and $Q_{n\kappa}(r)$:

-where $\varepsilon=E_D-m_ec^2$.
+where $E=E_D-c^2$.

-Although both the Schr\"{o}dinger equation Eq.~(\ref{e37}) and the Dirac equation Eq.~(\ref{e41}) can be solved analytically, in this study, we employ $B$-spline functions within a specified cavity~\cite{johnson88a,fischer93,bachau01a,tang12b} to solve them numerically.
-This approach allows us to test our numerical procedure, which will later be applied to diagonalize the Hamiltonians.
-For instance, we can express $U_{nl}(r)$ as a sum of $N$-dimensional, $k$-order $B$-spline basis functions:
+While it is possible to solve the Schr\"{o}dinger equation Eq.~(\ref{e37}) and the Dirac equation Eq.~(\ref{e41}) analytically, in this study, we choose to solve them numerically using $B$-spline functions within a specific cavity~\cite{johnson88a,fischer93,bachau01a,tang12b}.
+This approach enables us to validate our numerical method, which will be subsequently used to diagonalize the Hamiltonian.
+For example, by using the complete $B$-spline basis, we can express $U_{nl}(r)$ as a discrete sum of $N$-dimensional, $k$-order $B$-spline basis functions:

-where the subscripts $n$ and $l$ have been omitted for notational simplicity.
-The function $B_i^k(r)$ is non-zero only within the knot intervals $t_i \leq r \leq t_{i+k}$, where $\{t_i\}$ is the knot sequence.
-For the nonrelativistic and relativistic cases, the radial wave functions must satisfy the boundary conditions $U(0)=U(R)=0$, and $P(0)=0$ and $P(R)=Q(R)$, respectively, where $R$ is the radius of the cavity.
+The function $B_i^k(r)$ is non-zero only within the knot intervals $t_i \leq r \leq t_{i+k}$, where ${t_i}$ represents the knot sequence.
+In the nonrelativistic case, the radial wave functions must satisfy the boundary conditions $U_{nl}(0)=U_{nl}(R)=0$, where $R$ is the radius of the cavity.
+In the relativistic case, the Notre Dame (ND) boundary conditions~\cite{johnson88a,chodos74a} of $P_{n\kappa}(0)=0$ and $P_{n\kappa}(R)=Q_{n\kappa}(R)$ are imposed to address the issues related to the ``Klein Paradox".
 In order to obtain accurate bound-state wave functions, it is more appropriate to use an exponential knot distribution for $B_i^k(r)$ given by

 Here, $\eta=a \times R$ is an adjustable exponential knot parameter.
 In the present work, the radii of the confining cavity are fixed at $R=400$~a.u. and $R=600$~a.u. for nonrelativistic and relativistic calculations, respectively.
-The value of $a$ is optimized by reproducing the exact energies~\cite{bethe77a} of low-lying states to about 20 significant digits.
+The value of $a$ is optimized by reproducing the exact energies~\cite{bethe77a} of low-lying states up to 20 significant digits.